lordbender/go-socket-example/README.md

 # Build
     In order to build this code, you MUST put it in the correct location.
 GOLANG requires that code be placed in one of two specific locations in order to leverage the sub packages features, which I have used heavily.
+On Uranus at least, for me, GOPATH was not set at all.
+I had to edit my .bash_profile to export it before I could run my code.

 ## Steps to build

-0. YOU MUST put folder oop at GOROOT
+0. YOU MUST put folder oop at where the environment var GOPATH is pointing to
     1. set | grep GOPATH
         1. [n00599835@cisatlas oop]$ set | grep GOPATH
             1. GOPATH=/home/n00599835/go/src